Call or Message Us 24/7

 Automatic Record Seals

-If you do not petition to seal your Colorado criminal records yourself, the state will eventually seal them for free.
+If you do not petition to seal your Colorado criminal records yourself, and your records are eligible for sealing, the state will eventually seal them for free.
 The more serious the case, the longer the waiting period:

 • Arrests with no charges: 1 year and 60 days after the arrest.